1a11/o8/README.md

 # O8
 <a href="https://www.buymeacoffee.com/1a11" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

-*Quick notice for future Nole: CHECK when you think everything is ok.
-Even if you just checked.
-Don't work night.
-Don't be an idiot, do thefaq I told you, fucker*

 O8 is the OSINT a tool that combines many others.
 OSINT has never been so fast and convenient.
 In this project are used:

   - phoneinfoga